Butler Bulldogs

 The Butler Bulldogs are the athletic teams that represent Butler University, located in Indianapolis, Indiana.
 The Bulldogs participate in 20 NCAA Division I intercollegiate sports.
 After leaving the Horizon League following the 2011–12 season, nearly all teams competed in the Atlantic 10 Conference.
 The football team is a founding member of the non-scholarship Football Championship Subdivision (FCS)-level Pioneer League.
 On March 20, 2013, the Butler administration announced that the school would join the Big East, and moved to the new league July 1, 2013.

-Sports offered
+Sports sponsored

 The most recently added varsity sport is women's lacrosse, with Butler elevating its former club team to full varsity status for the 2016–17 school year (2017 season).